Yorkshire Ambulance Service urges public to use service wisely during industrial action

 Nick Smith, Executive Director of Operations at Yorkshire Ambulance Service NHS Trust, said:

-“With continued operational pressures and the added challenge of industrial action, we will have less resources available to respond.
+“With continued operational pressures and further industrial action across all of our services, we will have less resources available to respond on Wednesday 11 January.
 Services will be severely disrupted, with the likelihood of significant delays in emergency responses and telephone calls to 999 and NHS 111 being answered.

 “So, we are urging the public to use all of our services more wisely, but particularly the emergency ambulance service.
 We will be here for those who really need us, but you should only call 999 when someone is in a life-threatening or very serious condition as we prioritise our responses.

 “Ambulances will still be able to respond during the strike, but this will only be where there is an immediate risk to life.
-Less serious calls will not receive a response or a significantly delayed response for the duration of the strike action and some patients might be asked to make their own way to hospital, where it is safe for them to so.
+Less serious calls may not receive a response or a significantly delayed response for the duration of the strike action and some patients might be asked to make their own way to hospital, where it is safe for them to so.

 “Patients waiting for an ambulance should only call back if their symptoms worsen or to cancel an ambulance if alternative transport has been arranged, so that our lines are available to take new emergency calls.”

 “We also ask that people seek help and advice from alternative healthcare providers, including NHS 111 Online (111.nhs.uk), their own GP or by visiting a pharmacist.”